 The baseline scenario assumes that no sulphur hexafluoride (SF6) gas that is utilised in the switchgears leaks into the atmosphere; scenario 5.1 assumes that 100% of the SF6 gas utilised throughout the life cycle leaks into the atmosphere.
-Considering the mass of SF6 gas is less than 10kg per turbine, it shows how potent it is as a greenhouse gas.
+Considering the little mass of SF6 gas per turbine, it shows how potent it is as a greenhouse gas.